telepresenceio/telepresence/docs/tutorials/php.md

 In this tutorial we will focus on how to setup a local development environment for a (micro)-service `Bar` written in PHP.

-This is is very useful if your application is formed of many such services which cannot run on a single development machine.
+This is very useful if your application is formed of many such services which cannot run on a single development machine.
 In which case it's easy to setup a separate Kubernetes cluster dedicated for development.

 `Telepresence` will help us locally develop our service `Bar` as if it was still inside the Kubernetes cluster.
 It's a win-win!!